Is the tap water in Malta drinkable?

 Much of the tap water comes from desalinisation plants and Malta has four of these in Ghar Lapsi, Pembroke, Cirkewwa and Hondoq, Gozo.
 These plants process the water and add chlorine to ensure the safety of the water to EU Standards.

-The desalination process itself is highly reliable for producing a high quality of water, however it is energy intensive and means that after processing both Chlorine and Lime (added to give desalinated water "taste and body") must be added to the water to keep it safe to drink in Malta.
+The desalination process itself is highly reliable for producing a high quality of water, however it is energy intensive and means that after processing both Chlorine (to ensure against bacterial infection) and Lime (added to give desalinated water "taste and body" and also to raise the PH of the tap water to reduce the damage to the infrastructure pipes) must be added to the water to keep it safe to drink in Malta, and to conform to the EU Water Directive.

 Where is water stored in Malta?